ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Related Work

-The related approaches in this group combine assurance techniques at design time and runtime to provide guarantees for the adaptive system.
-In addition to specific differences, such as the efficiency of decision making at runtime, ActivFORMS integrates design time and runtime guarantees with first-class support for dealing with changing adaptation goals and updating feedback loop models.
+The related approaches in this group combine formal techniques at design time and runtime to provide guarantees for the adaptive system.
+In addition to the efficiency of decision-making at runtime, ActivFORMS integrates design time and runtime guarantees with first-class support for dealing with changing adaptation goals and updating runtime models.
 The most closely related approach is EUREMA \cite{Vogel:2014}.
 However, this approach has no formal basis and consequently cannot provide the guarantees that ActivFORMS can give.